AdaptiveCity/room_count/diff_detector/README.md

 * Creates the grayscale absDiff image same as `diff_basic`
 * Loads seat_boxes.json
-* For each box in boxes.json the DiffBoxes thresholds the brightness to determine an 'occipied' status for that seat.
+* For each box in boxes.json the DiffBoxes thresholds the brightness of diff image to determine an 'occipied' status for that seat.

 ## Example `seat_boxes.json` created by `seat_boxes.html`
 ```